mermaid-js/mermaid/docs/community/contributing.md

 Unit tests are tests that test a single function or module.
 They are the easiest to write and the fastest to run.

-Unit tests are mandatory all code except the renderers.
+Unit tests are mandatory for all code except the renderers.
 (The renderers are tested with integration tests.)

 We use [Vitest](https://vitest.dev) to run unit tests.